-Hi, I'm Picky Apricot Steve Andrews and I'm going to show you how to set up events on your Wild Apricot site.
+Hi, I'm Picky Apricot Steve Andrews.
+In this webinar, I'm going to show you how to set up events on your Wild Apricot site.

 With Wild Apricot's events module, you can set up any number of events and publish them in an events calendar on your Wild Apricot site (or another website).
 From the events calendar, visitors can view event details, sign up for events, register guests, and pay registration fees online.